 They may look quite similar, both use gas and do the same job, but they are two grills in a class of their own.

-If convenience is the key to your grilling life, natural gas is the way to go.
+If convenience is the key to your grilling life, a natural gas grill is the way to go.

 However, if you like to grill on the go, propane grills may be more up your alley.
 Not only can you go where the sun goes, but propane grills also cook up a mean sear as well as anything else you throw its way.